Purdue-CS193/homework-0-saathvik9931/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Saathvik's First CS193 Homework

+- I love how CS 193 is taught by students who have taken the class before so they can understand the challenges we might face
+- I like how there aren't any exams making the class less stressful
+- I think it's a good idea to use EdDiscussion to get any questions answered

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for